 In a basic use-case, when you are bundling your templates and configuration inside the container, all you need to do is tell Tiller which environment you want to use e.g.

-$ docker run -ti -e environment=staging my-application:latest tiller v1.0.0 (https://github.com/markround/tiller) <email@example.com> Using common.yaml v2 format configuration file Using configuration from /etc/tiller Using plugins from /usr/local/lib/tiller Using staging development Template sources loaded [FileTemplateSource] Data sources loaded [FileDataSource] Available templates : ["application.erb"] Building template application.erb Not running as root, so not setting ownership/permissions on /etc/application.ini Template generation completed Executing ["/usr/sbin/my_application"]...
+$ docker run -ti -e environment=staging my-application:latest tiller v1.0.0 (https://github.com/markround/tiller) <email@example.com> Using common.yaml v2 format configuration file Using configuration from /etc/tiller Using plugins from /usr/local/lib/tiller Using environment staging Template sources loaded [FileTemplateSource] Data sources loaded [FileDataSource] Available templates : ["application.erb"] Building template application.erb Not running as root, so not setting ownership/permissions on /etc/application.ini Template generation completed Executing ["/usr/sbin/my_application"]...
 Child process forked with PID 87560

 If no environment is specified, it will default to using "development".

 A word about configuration

 Tiller uses YAML for configuration files.
 If you're unfamiliar with YAML, don't worry - it's very easy to pick up.
 A good introduction is here : "Complete idiot's introduction to YAML"